Advocating for You: Ensuring access to safe, physician-led anesthesia care in rural communities

 What ASA is Doing For You

-Last Congress, Congressman Emanuel Cleaver (D-MO-05) and Congressman Jason Smith (R-MO-08) introduced the bipartisan Medicare Access to Rural Anesthesiology Act which would reform the program and allow rural hospitals to use already available “pass-through” funds to employ or contract with all types of anesthesia providers – physician anesthesiologists, as well as anesthesiologist assistants and nurse anesthetists.
+Rep. John Moolenaar (R-MI-2) and Rep. Jared Huffman (D-CA-2) introduced the bipartisan Medicare Access to Rural Anesthesiology Act which would reform the program and allow rural hospitals to use already available “pass-through” funds to employ or contract with all types of anesthesia providers – physician anesthesiologists, as well as anesthesiologist assistants and nurse anesthetists.
 ASA strongly supported this legislation.